-We often hear women talk of the birth of their baby as one of the happiest moments of their lives.
-But it is also an extremely difficult experience for them, not just physically, but emotionally and mentally as well.
-Childbirth and the initial few days of parenthood can sometimes be an emotional rollercoaster, and even lead to depression, referred to as postpartum depression.
-The World Health Organisation (WHO) says that almost 10% of pregnant women and 13% of those who have just given birth experience mental health issues, mainly depression.
+We often hear women talk about the birth of their baby as one of the happiest moments of their lives.
+But it isn’t so for everyone.
+For some women, it can be a difficult experience.
+The intense physical, hormonal, and emotional changes that women experience during this time can lead to conditions like postpartum depression.
+The World Health Organisation (WHO) says that almost 10% of pregnant women, and 13% of those who have just given birth experience mental health issues, mainly depression.
 The number is higher in developing countries like India; in these countries, about 16% of women face mental health issues during pregnancy and almost 20% after child birth.

-In India specifically, according to a study, as many as 22% women suffer from postpartum depression post child birth.
+In India specifically, according to a study, as many as 22% women suffer from postpartum depression.
 The study says some of the risk factors seen in India were: financial difficulties, birth of a girl, lack of family support, marital conflict, history of mental health issues, pregnancy complications and low maternal education.

-The study also says that in India, women who deliver their child in a hospital stay there for less than 48 hours post delivery, giving healthcare professionals little opportunity to counsel them and their families about the symptoms and treatment of postpartum depression.
+The study also says that women in India who deliver their child in a hospital stay there for less than 48 hours post delivery, giving healthcare professionals little opportunity to counsel them and their families about the symptoms and treatment of postpartum depression.

 In India specifically, according to a study, as many as 22% women suffer from postpartum depression post child birth.